 Methodology 💼

-Sampling Criteria 👤
+Participant Criteria 👤

 1. Experienced users: Enterprise-level customers who have used the Smart Journey Creator feature at least once and with good Architect knowledge/proficiency based on customer age/lifetime & panel usage.